Zealandia-Systems/help-site-src/docs/Quick Start/Troubleshooting.md

 ### Spindle not turning on or off

     SYMPTOMS:
+    Error message "TIMED OUT WAITING FOR SPINDLE"

     DIAGNOSIS:
+    Error Message blinking on the VFD Screen.
+    VFD Toggles Error state when E-Stop is pushed, and does not reset.

     SOLUTIONS:
+    Press the RED "Stop" button on the VFD to clear and reset the VFD Known bug on earlier firmware to not clear the error state on VFD before restarting, after E-stop, pertaining to DZB312 VFDs.
+Update to most recent firmware and confirm if bug persists.

 ### Limit Exception

     SYMPTOMS:

+    Machine stops before or during a cut operation

     DIAGNOSIS:
+    "ERROR - Limit Exception" thrown in Console Window relating to X,Y or Z axis.

     SOLUTIONS:
+    READ YOUR GCODE
+    This error is thrown when the program being run is trying to force the machine outside its work envelope.
+While the immediate cut will be inside the machine working envelope, the read ahead of the GCode in machine's buffer will cause it to stop.
+    You will need to change where your workpiece is being zeroed from.
+    If the error pertains to a Z Axis limit, you may find your cutting too low.
+Either poke your tool out further, or lift the material up higher on a waste board.

 ### Machine Stalling

-This issue is typical of the Y (long) axis on P4, when some dirt and debris gets onto the motion system.
+This issue is typical of the Y (long) axis on P4, and typically presents when some dirt and debris gets onto the motion system.

     SYMPTOMS:
     A grinding and a binding noise, followed by the toolhead moving to the wrong spot